inventory management

 5. Is there a free trial?
 Most reputable options offer trial periods.
 Use them with your actual products and materials — not just toy data — to see whether the workflow fits.
 Also test the support: send a real question and see how quickly and helpfully it’s answered before you commit.

-Is manufacturing software the same as ERP?
+Is manufacturing software the same as inventory software?